C0DER11101/CPPNotesAndPrograms/operatorOverloading/RuleOfOverloadingBinaryOperators.md

 # Rule

-_In overloading of binary operators, the left-hand operand is used to invoke the operator function and the right-hand operand is passed s an argument._
+_In overloading of binary operators, the left-hand operand is used to invoke the operator function and the right-hand operand is passed as an argument._

 Example: